ObjectPlayer/ethernaut-ctf/README.md

   - `level-19-alien-codex/`: Scripts for the AlienCodex challenge
   - `level-20-denial/`: Scripts for the Denial challenge
   - `level-21-shop/`: Scripts for the Shop challenge
-  - `level-22-dex/`: Scripts for the DEX challenge
+  - `level-22-dex/`: Scripts for the Dex challenge
+  - `level-23-dex2/`: Scripts for the DexTwo challenge
   - `verify.ts`: Utility for manually verifying contracts on block explorers
 - `utils/`: Contains utility functions and configurations
   - `network-config.ts`: Network configuration for automatic contract verification